openstack/governance/reference/tags/assert_supports-zero-downtime-upgrade.rst

 Rationale
 =========

-OpenStack projects represent code that is installed and deployed on many distributed systems in order to provide services to users.
-Operators need to know what projects support an upgrade process that eliminates downtime of the control plane entirely.
+OpenStack components represent code that is installed and deployed on many distributed systems in order to provide services to users.
+Operators need to know what services support an upgrade process that eliminates downtime of the control plane entirely.

 Requirements
 ============

-* The project is already tagged as ``type:service``.
+* The deliverable is a software component of an OpenStack cloud (openstack, openstack-operations on the map) delivering a long-lived service with an API.

-* The project has already successfully asserted both the :ref:`tag-assert:supports-upgrade` and :ref:`tag-assert:supports-rolling-upgrade` tags.
+* The deliverable has already successfully asserted both the :ref:`tag-assert:supports-upgrade` and :ref:`tag-assert:supports-rolling-upgrade` tags.
 All the requirements for those tags are requirements for this tag, and assertion of both those tags